PiotrGardocki/LinkShortener/LinkShortenerAPI/README.md

 - Body('`token that will be used to authenticate user's actions`')

 Possible errors:
-- Status(401, 'Incorrect password for user')
+- Status(401, 'Incorrect user's data')
-- Status(404, 'User not found')
 ---
 ##### Logging user out:
 Request: